South Florida Real Estate Authority

 What You'll Discover Inside

-The book distills two decades of real-world transactions into clear, actionable insights for sellers and buyers at every stage.
+Two decades of South Florida real-world transactions distilled into clear, actionable insights for sellers and buyers at every stage.

 01